MakeSchool-Tutorials/Makestagram-Swift-V3/P09-Refactoring-Stringly-Typed-Code/content.md

 ## Creating Constants

 Let's start with the more basic of the two solutions: constants.
 Create a new `Constants.swift` file in your Supporting directory.
-We'll store our string identifiers as static constants so we can reuse throughout the app without worrying about misspelling them.
+We'll store our string identifiers as static constants so we can reuse them throughout the app without worrying about misspelling them.
 In fact, Xcode can now help us out with autocomplete!

 ![Create Constants File](assets/create_constants_file.png)